Come and join our 10-Day Vietnam Foodies Paradise and taste the most amazing dishes in Vietnam! This is a culinary experience you shouldn’t miss!

 Day 6: Hoi An Fly Ha Noi (B)

 Breakfast at the hotel.
 Then, taking the flight to Hanoi.
-Check in your hotel and free at your leisure time to get your energy back.
+Check in your hotel and be free in your leisure time to get your energy back.

 Overnight in Hanoi.